-Born 50 years apart, screenwriters Fay Kanin and Jill Soloway have both brought deeply feminist sensibilities and highly original subject matter to television.
+Born 50 years apart, screenwriters Fay Kanin and Joey Soloway have both brought deeply feminist sensibilities and highly original subject matter to television.
 In creating unconventional roles and storylines about women and the American family, both women have radically changed the medium’s landscape – and turned the TV drama on its head.

 Over her long career in Hollywood and television, Fay Kanin broke glass ceilings and cultural ground.
 She counteracted female stereotypes by creating brainy, complicated female characters.
 At age 19, she boldly marketed herself to Hollywood as a writer, and landed a job at RKO Studios.
 There she met Michael Kanin, whom she married and teamed up with as one of the most famous screenwriting duos of the 20th century.
 Together, they wrote popular Broadway plays and several high-profile films for stars such as Clark Gable and Doris Day.
 Even within conventional Hollywood storylines, Fay shaped women characters who were professors and congresswomen, intelligent and outspoken.